polyas-voting/core3-verifiable-doc/cai/second-device-spec.md

 }
 ```

-The response contains further election metadata, the authentication token
+The response contains further election metadata, the identifier of the voter
+`ballotVoterId`, used by the voting system to identify the voter, the
-to be used in the successive calls and the _initial message_, in
+authentication token to be used in the successive calls and the _initial
+message_, in JSON format (see below).

+Importantly, `ballotVoterId` may be different than the login identifier (in
+order to provide voters' anonymity).
+Therefore, **this identifier should be
+clearly displayed to the voter**, which gives the voter the opportunity to make
+sure that the ballot under audit is registered under his/her unique ID (the same
+voter's ID should be also included in the election invitation).

+The initial message, as already mentioned, is in the JSON format.
+After
-JSON format.
-This initial message (after deserialization) is of type
+deserialization, it is of type [SecondDeviceInitialMsg](#seconddeviceinitialmsg) and
-[SecondDeviceInitialMsg](#seconddeviceinitialmsg) and looks as follows:
+looks as follows:

 ```
 {